Interactions-disorder duality and critical phenomena in nodal semimetals, dilute gases and other systems

 Such a mapping would allow one for easier numerical simulations of many-body phenomena, reducing them to single-particle problems.
 Furthermore, it would allow to predict new many-body (disorder-driven) phenomena, e.g. phase transitions, dual to previously known disorder-driven (many-body) effects.
 The purpose of this paper is to explore such a duality between interacting and disordered non-interacting systems and its consequences for critical phenomena.

-We demonstrate that such a mapping is in general possible for interacting systems with a suppressed density of states (DoS) at the chemical potential, characteristic of nodal semimetals (e.g. Weyl/Dirac, semi-Dirac and nodal-line semimetals) (see Fig.~\ref{fig:semimetalbands}) and dilute gases, which leads to suppressed effects of the screening of interactions.
-Observables in such $d$-dimensional interacting systems can be mapped to disorder-averaged observables in $d+1$-dimensional disordered non-interacting systems with an additional (pseudospin) degree of freedom equivalent to a spin-$1/2$.
-The mapping is also possible for observables and interacting systems with large Fermi surfaces if the effects of screening have no qualitative consequences, e.g., do not change the universality class of a phase transition.
+We demonstrate that such a duality indeed exists for broad classes of interacting and disordered systems and interaction- and disorder-driven phenomena.
+Such phenomena include, but are not limited to, ultraviolet (UV) effects~\cite{Syzranov:review,ZhuSyzranov:BCSnodalSemimetal}, i.e. transport effects and phase transitions that come from quasiparticle scattering through states far from the chemical potential (in a momentum band exceeding the inverse mean free path $\ell^{-1}$).
+Such phenomena include I) effects in nodal semimetals and systems in sufficiently high dimensions (unconventional quantum corrections to transport~\cite{AleinerEfetov:graphene}, non-Anderson disorder-driven transitions~\cite{Syzranov:review}, unconventional superconductive instabilities~\cite{Kozii:superconductivityDirac,MaciejkoNandkishore:WeylWrongRG}, etc.) and II) BCS-type interaction-driven instabilities with a single interaction channel.
+The duality transformation that we derive can also be applied to other systems to reveal new phenomena that are not exactly dual but similar to the previously known ones.

-In nodal semimetals, small DoS near the node (nodal line) leads to a strong suppression of screening for small chemical potentials $\mu$ (measured from the node).
-Although screening, in general, exists even for $\mu=0$, it can often be neglected (as in the case of, for example, transport coefficients in intrinsic graphene~\cite{SchuettMirlin:screening} and Weyl semimetals~\cite{HosurAshvin:WSMconductivity}\footnote{While calculations~\cite{HosurAshvin:WSMconductivity} neglecting the screening give the correct result for the temperature dependence of the conductivity $\sigma\sim \frac{e^2 T}{v_F \alpha^2}$ of a 3D Weyl semimetal, where $\alpha=\frac{e^2}{v_F\varepsilon}$ is the ``fine-structure constant'', as follows from dimensional considerations, it still remains to be established, to our knowledge, if such an approximation gives the correct numerical coefficient.}).
-Similarly, the screening of effective interactions is absent in the deterministic field theories~\cite{AGD,Kamenev:book,BelitzKirkpatrick:review,AltlandSimons:book} of disordered systems, which hints at the possibility of a mapping to interacting systems.
+The duality transformation we develop in this paper maps a $d$-dimensional interacting disorder-free system to a $d+1$-dimensional non-interacting systems with quenched disorder and an additional (pseudospin) degree of freedom equivalent to a spin-$1/2$.
+The mapping is exact if the screening of the interactions can be neglected, as is the case for systems I and II mentioned above.

-The existence of this mapping for nodal semimetals is consistent with the well-known~\cite{Hirsch:firstSignProblem} absence of the numerical sign problem in systems with particle-hole symmetry.
+The existence of such a duality mapping for nodal semimetals is consistent with the well-known~\cite{Hirsch:firstSignProblem} absence of the numerical sign problem in systems with particle-hole symmetry.
 Indeed, nodal semimetals with symmetric valence and conduction bands and chemical potentials close to the band-touching point (see Fig.~\ref{fig:semimetalbands}) have (approximate) particle-hole symmetry.